dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 ```
 The app opens default web browser with the *authorizeURL* and I am able to log in
 with my credentials.
-After, the I am set along with **authorization code** to the *redirectURI* provided earlier.
+After, Spotify redirects me to the *redirectURI*, along with an **authorization code**.
 Luckily, our app listens to any request at *localhost* and is able to retrieve this code.
 ~~This is getting boring, isn't it?~~
-One last step in authorization process (*I promise*) is to take this code and make a
+One last step in authorization process (*I promise*) is to take this code and fire off
-request in order to get the Holy Grail - **Access Token**.
+another request with it in order to get the Holy Grail - **Access Token**.
 ``` java
 final String codeToString = code.toString();
 final SettableFuture <AuthorizationCodeCredentials> codeCredentials =